Parent Guide

 - Consistency appears: rallies get longer.

-- Speed + decision-making: the “game” starts to show up.
+- Speed and decision-making: the game starts to show up.

 Do: